nishanths/cocoa-hugo-theme/README.md

 # Usage

-This section describes how to create content that works well with this theme.

-## Example site

-An example site is available under the `exampleSite/` directory.

-## Creating Content
+#### Creating Content

-* Posts should go under a `content/posts` directory.
+* Posts should generally go under a `content/posts` directory.
 Typically you would run:

 ````
-hugo new posts/new-post.md
+hugo new posts/your-new-post.md
 ````

 * Fixed pages such as an About page should preferably go under a `content/fixed` or be present at the root of the `contents` directory.